Roaring Billy Hut

 Roaring Billy Hut is a standard NZFS 6-bunk S70 design with open fire, built about 1970.

 The Roaring Billy is in good condition after its maintenance.
 The chimney was straightened and had a new base poured under it.
 Some sagging sheets of internal ply were replaced along with the roof ridging and skylight.
-The Hut's exterior was repainted including window sills.
+The Hut's exterior was repainted including windowsills.
 The team built a woodshed, poured a new concrete step for the door.
 They cut the track a short distance upriver, cleared the vegetation around the Hut and helipad.
 They also improved the start of the track downvalley.
 The second work party replaced the door stud and rehung the door, adding a few missing dwangs, finished a few more inside panels, then painted the inside, chimney, woodshed, and toilet.
-Drains were dug around three sides of the Hut and the access track to the River improved.
-It had an internal going over and mattresses scrubbed to remove some black mould in April 2021.
-The internal mould issue would be significantly improved if a tier of vegetation was removed from the southern side of the Hut.
-Some large trees would have to go in the process.
-Some track work was done down valley in 2021, however there is still a mid-section through intermittent river flats which has not been cut, but is followable on light deer trails.
+Drains were dug around three sides of the Hut and the access track to the river improved.
+Some track work was done down valley in 2021, however there is still a mid-section through intermittent river flats which has not been cut but is followable on light deer trails.
+In 2022 DOC Haast flew in and cut back a tier of vegetation from the southern side of the Hut to allow more light in.

-A new louvre latch on the western window to replace broken one; cutting back of vege and larger trees around the hut and heli-pad; monitoring of potential moisture incursion in the hut; and despite its low user numbers, a new toilet hole will need to be dug soon.
+A new louvre latch on the western window to replace broken one and new toilet hole will need to be dug soon.
+More tracvkwork needs to be done at the lower end of the valley.